IvanDeus/Snake-Game-js/README.md

 # 🐍 Snake Game JS

-A nostalgic recreation of the classic 1997 mobile Snake game, playable directly in your browser!
+A nostalgic reimagining of the classic 1997 mobile Snake game, playable directly in your browser!

 ![Snake Game JS](snake-game-js.png)